efeelize/eng/kaiyan/work/new_job/professional_skils.md

 - 3. When you get a new job, making new friends quickly will help you develop a sense of belonging.[培养归属感]

-# 2.expertise /'ɛkspɝ'tiz/ [n.专业技能、知识] & verticals [垂直领域] & horizontally /ˌhɑrɪˈzɑntəlɪ/ [adv.水平地] & analytical skills  [adj.善于分析的] & analysis /ə'næləsɪs/ [n.分析] & logical &  assets /'æsɛt/ [n.资产、品质]
+# 2.expertise /'ɛkspɝ'tiz/ [n.专业技能、知识]  &  analytical skills [adj.善于分析的] & hard skills [n.硬性技能] & soft skills & excel at / in sth [v.擅长]
 > 1)Expertise, and it just means a lot of knowledge.Means like you are an expert.Expert in this particular field or area.Expert in this particular field or area.

-> 2)vertical of course means up and down, as opposed to horizontal, which means side to side.
-So when I saw the word for the first time, I thought: Ok, it has to mean something about up and down.So in that same sense, it basically means you are targeting a specific market, you're not going horizontally /ˌhɑrɪˈzɑntəlɪ/ to many different industries.

-> 3)if you think about those lines like a horizontal line, as a company you want to sell to as many people or in as many markets as possible.
-Whereas in a vertical situation, you just want to focus on one specific thing.

-> 4) Josh has a pretty good answer here.
+> 2) Josh has a pretty good answer here.
 I'm not the best at answering this question, but I think that his answer is pretty decent here.
+He believes his analytical skills [adj.善于分析的] and market sense are great assets /'æsɛt/ as a product manager.

+> 3)hard skill: it just basically means something that you can learn to do, like for a specific job.So what the job calls for, well, programming.
+We are talking about the programmers before.
+Obviously, programming or just computer skills would be the hard skill in that situation.

+> 4)soft skill: and the opposite, that would be a soft skill which is something that you can take kind of to any job and even other areas of life, like your interpersonal skills.

+> 5)excel : there really isn't that much of a difference.
+I think probably the safest thing we can say is you can excel in a very general idea.But then when we think about like sports, for example, I wouldn't say that I excel in football.Right, because it's more of a skill, like a specific skill.

+# 3.analytical & analysis /ə'næləsɪs/ [n.分析] & logical &  assets /'æsɛt/ [n.资产、品质]

-He believes his analytical skills and market sense are great assets /'æsɛt/ as a product manager.Also some languages tend to be more analytical than others.
-For example, English is not really all that analytical in the sense of you're not really able to just look at a word and very easily determine its meaning.
+> 1)analytical: Also some languages tend to be more analytical than others.
+For example, English is not really all that analytical in the sense of you're not really able to just look at a word and very easily determine its meaning.a lot of people tend to be very analytical, and in this sense it's very similar to, like, logical?

-> 5)So analysis, you know, the noun form.
+> 2)analysis, you know, the noun form.
 When you're, like, kind of looking for patterns studying or something?

-> 6)a lot of people tend to be very analytical, and in this sense it's very similar to, like, logical?

-> 7)Now assets, of course are things that are very valuable.It could be anything.
+> 3)assets: of course are things that are very valuable.It could be anything.
 It could be a quality of your personality, but it also could be, like, a house.Yeah, it could be your property.Yeah, it's anything that you own, right?
 Anything that you own that is valuable.
 I mean every year when you pay taxes, you have to make a list of your assets.
 Yeah, the government will always want to come, and take their, their own chunk.

-# 3.your values should be well aligned with company & match up with & fit
-> it's a fit, these people, these values, these passions, they all fit with the company, they're all aligned with the company.Basically they all match up with the company.

-# 4.framing [v.立框架]
-> 1)It'a a structure.
-Well, I mean, if you look at a photograph, and a lot of times the photograph or the piece of art will be framed.
-They have that wood around it.Giving it a structure.Yeah, if you put a frame on a painting, sometimes the frame is more expensive than the actually painting.Sure, I mean it could be made from, like, really expensive wood, or could have really you know, beautiful carvings /'kɑrvɪŋ/ [n.雕刻品] in it.

-> 2)But in the sense it basically, when you frame something, you just kind of telling it in a way you say it,essentially.In this case, he's framing problems in a way that leads the whole team to deliver.

-- It's important to frame an argument so that it's relevant and easy to understand.[你的论证要有框架，这样更好切中主题而且易于理解]

-- I was surprised how strong he was considering his wiry /'waɪəri/  frame.[骨架很瘦]
+# 4.verticals [垂直领域] & horizontally /ˌhɑrɪˈzɑntəlɪ/ [adv.水平地]

+> 1)vertical of course means up and down, as opposed to horizontal, which means side to side.
+So when I saw the word for the first time, I thought: Ok, it has to mean something about up and down.So in that same sense, it basically means you are targeting a specific market, you're not going horizontally /ˌhɑrɪˈzɑntəlɪ/ to many different industries.

+> 2)if you think about those lines like a horizontal line, as a company you want to sell to as many people or in as many markets as possible.
+Whereas in a vertical situation, you just want to focus on one specific thing.

 # 5.deliver on a promise [phr.履行诺言]
 > we also do use deliver with the word promises.
 But here we don't tend to say you deliver promises, you deliver on a promise.